opencog/learn/scm/attic/README.md

     pair-counting: simply and directly.
 The older proof-of-concept code used this.

+* __pair-count-new__: newer pair-counting code, that replaced the above.
+    Implements `matrix`-API for batch processing.
+But batch processing turns out to be unwieldy and is being phased out as a compute approach.

 * __fibers-sim.scm__: Attempt to use scheme/guile fibers to obtain
     parallelism in the similarity calculations.
 Fails to improve performance.
 Plus fibers are buggy, somehow.